top of page

 I was laid off soon after — along with many others.
 My boss cursed constantly, gossip was management’s main currency, and the culture thrived on fear.
 I walked away unemployed, but I also walked away certain of what I would never accept just to survive.

 Was it easy?
-No. My rejection-sensitive dysphoria and neurodivergence made the aftermath brutal at times.
+No. My neurodivergent nervous system made the aftermath brutal at times.
 But my therapist helped me steady my voice, protect my well-being, and follow through on my decision.
 And that moment became a blueprint for me, one that now lives in my consulting and the tools I share with other women: the signs your system is calling it, and how to listen before it costs you more than your paycheck.

 Three Common Collapse Patterns Among Multi-Role Women